evkx/evkx.github.io/content/models/acura/zdx/zdx_a-spec_awd/_index.md

 The trunk offers a cargo capacity of 813 liters (28.7 CU FT).
 With the rear seat folded down, this expands to 1756 liters (62.0 CU FT).
 On the roof, you can load up to 70 kg (154.3 lbs).
 Roof rails are standard for easy mounting of a roof box or rack.

-The vehicle’s maximum weight is 3150 kg (6945 lbs), with a base weight of 2639 kg (5818 lbs).
-This allows for a maximum load of 511 kg (1127 lbs), including the driver and passengers.
+The vehicle’s maximum weight is 3150 kg (6945 lbs), with a base weight of 2678 kg (5904 lbs).
+This allows for a maximum load of 472 kg (1041 lbs), including the driver and passengers.
 Note that some options may increase the base weight and reduce the maximum loading capacity.
+472kg is considered low for this type of car and might restrict how much stuff you can bring in addition to passengers.

 A towbar can be added to the vehicle.
 The maximum permissible weight for a braked trailer is 1588 kg (3501 lbs), while for an unbraked trailer, it is 750 kg (1653 lbs).